KumoTheDog/Kumo-PublicRepo/README.md

 - **/feedback**: Provide some helpful feedback to me!
 Opens a modal in which you must answer what you have enjoyed upon using the bot, any future implementation you would like to see as well as any bugs you have found during runtime.
 There must be some response, even putting 'none' would suffice!

-### Miscellaneous
+### Miscellaneous:

 - **/kumoratio `user`**: Begin a ratio, either directed at a specific user, yourself, the bot or indirectly within a text channel.
 The ratio begins with a 30 second timer and stops recording contributors after this timer runs out.
 BUT, every new contributor extends the timer by another 30 seconds!
 Different responses depending on the success rate of the overall ratio.

 - **/kumopoll `question` `response1` `response2` `total_responses`**: Create a simple two way poll, comprising of a custom question, your two responses and the threshold for which the poll closes as users answer.

-### Games
+### Games:

 - **/kumomatch `opponent [OPTIONAL]` `playercolour` `opponentcolour`**: Start a game of Kumo Match!
 You have the option to play by yourself but I obviously recommend playing with 2 people.
 The game works by matching the chips corresponding to your colour.
 You must match **5** of these chips in a row, either horizontally, vertically or diagonally.
 I MAY add the ability to give extra leaderboard points to the winner but I'm not sure now.
-[Estimated game length: `3` - `5` minutes]
+(**Estimated game length**: `3` - `5` minutes)

 - **/kumoline `opponent [OPTIONAL]` `playercolour` `opponentcolour`**: Start a game of Kumo Line!
 Quite similar to Match but instead of 5 chips you must match 3 hearts in any direction BUT you can place these hearts in any position in the grid.
-[Estimated game length: `1` - `2` minutes]
+(**Estimated game length**: `1` - `2` minutes)

 - **/kumorps `opponent [OPTIONAL]`**: Begin a short game of Kumo RPS.
 If no opponent is specified then you start the game playing against Kumo!
 If a user IS given, turns are taken where both users are given a chance to respond with buttons, which is then collected and placed into a main embed.
 18/06/22: Completed 1 player logic, just two player left.
 Both mechanics finished on 19/06/22 - Can be played 1 player (against the bot itself) or 2 players (specifying a user).
+(**Estimated game length**: `0` - `1` minute)

 - **/kumoduel `opponent` `basehp`**: Challenge a user to Kumo Duel!
 Base game + items finished on 10/06/22.
 Intended to be a turn based fighting game, with player inventories and transcripts.
-[Estimated game length: `1` - `2` minutes, can be longer depending on base HP.]
+(**Estimated game length**: `1` - `2` minutes, can be longer depending on base HP.)

   - **Items**:
     - **Red Apple**: _A shiny red apple!_ - Restores a constant **60** HP and consumes your turn, passing it to the opponent.